This tutorial will show you how to monitor the usage of the various user accounts on your Windows 7 PC.

 Since communal computers are often used and accessed by many different people, it can be helpful to know which users logged in and how much time they used the computer.
-In this guide we’ll show you how to monitor users usage on a Windows 7 PC.
+Here’s how –

 - Start the Task Scheduler in Windows 7.
 This can be done by clicking the Start Menu and in All Programs under the Accessories category clicking on System Tools.